top of page

 Solution

 By using the new system, the number of foreign immigrants admitted into the country, by asylum or otherwise, won't overwhelm the total number of job openings that may be available to them.
 This is important because it will prevent a large number of immigrants from entering the country without first knowing if there are actual jobs for them.
-Especially when considering that some immigrants may be uneducated, unskilled, or not fluent in English, which may cause difficulties with their employment.
+Especially considering that some may be uneducated, unskilled, or not fluent in English, which may cause difficulties with their employment.

 Only after being granted a valid work visa may the immigrant apply for employment on the Labor Dept.'s automated system, and if accepted for a job, entry into the country.